hpc2n/sphinx-lesson-template/content/openmp-basics1.rst

 .. objectives::

- - Understand the basics of OpenMP
+ - Learn about the :code:`parallel` construct.
+ - Learn about data sharing rules.

 `OpenMP <https://www.openmp.org/>`__ (*Open Multi-Processing*) is a programming API for shared-memory parallel programming in C, C++, and Fortran languages.
 It is based on **pragmas** or **directives** which augment the source code and change how a compiler processes the source code.